High Blood Pressure

 In one trial that enrolled 661 patients with chronic kidney disease, ambulatory blood pressure was measured at baseline, then tracked for over five years after adjusting the medication schedule according to one of two regimens.
 In the first group, all antihypertensive drugs were taken upon awakening, while a second group took at least one medication at bedtime.
 Not only did the second group have lower blood pressure during sleep, but a markedly greater percentage of them gained control over their daytime blood pressure compared with the morning dosing group.196

-After analyzing the study data, researchers uncovered a dramatic reduction in risk of cardiovascular events and associated mortality—those taking blood pressure medication at bedtime had only about one-third the risk of those who took all their blood pressure medication in the morning.
+After analyzing the study data, researchers uncovered a dramatic reduction in the risk of cardiovascular events and associated mortality—those taking blood pressure medication at bedtime had only about one-third the risk of those who took all their blood pressure medication in the morning.
 Moreover, each 5 mm Hg reduction in blood pressure during sleep was tied to a 14% reduction in cardiovascular events during the follow-up period.

 In a randomized clinical trial, 204 subjects with high blood pressure were assigned to take a combination of valsartan and hydrochlorothiazide either in the morning or before bed for 12 weeks.
 Subjects who took their blood pressure medication before bed had better blood pressure control at night than those who took their medication in the morning, and there was no difference in daytime seated blood pressure between the groups.
 Also, more subjects in the bedtime-dosing group had properly controlled ambulatory blood pressure.
 The researchers concluded that “…valsartan/[hydrochlorothiazide] combination should be preferably administered at bedtime for treatment of subjects with essential hypertension requiring combination therapy to achieve proper [blood pressure] control.”200